-The existing workforce needs to be up skilled and new people attracted into customer service job roles.
+The existing workforce needs to be up-skilled and new people attracted into customer service job roles.
 As competition grows and social networking is increasing, customer expectations are continuously rising.
-To meet these challenge employers must find new and innovative ways of providing customer confidence.
+To meet these challenges employers must find new and innovative ways of providing customer confidence.

-This can be achieved by ensuring that high levels of customer service skills are practised by management and employees throughout their organisation and by ensuring that policies and practices of the organisation reflect best practice in customer service.
+This can be achieved by ensuring that high levels of customer service skills are practiced by management and employees throughout their organisation and by ensuring that policies and practices of the organisation reflect best practices in customer service.

 - Raising product and service quality;

 - Changes in production methods and the management of human resources;

 - Elasticity of demand for different products and services;